pro123908/pro123908/README.md

 I am a Full Stack Web2 & Web3 Engineer with experience in MERN Stack, Web3 Integration and Blockchain Concepts.
 I have 4 years of experience in the industry, and have a passion for solving problems using technology.

 ## Skills
+- ReactJS
+- JavaScript
+- Web3 library
+- Ethereum
+- Solidity
+- Wallet connect
+- Web3 integration
+- NodeJ
+- NestJS
+- Mongodb
+- MERN Stack
-- ReactJS, JavaScript, Web3 library, Ethereum,Solidity, Wallet connect, Web3 integration, NodeJS,NestJS,Mongodb,MERN Stack and Blockchain concepts
+- Blockchain concepts

 ## Experience
 - Ongoing 2 years experience of working as Web3 Engineer at Xord(Blockchain Company)